lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 # Schedule

 ### Tues.
 Jan.
-24. Introduction.
+26. Introduction.

 In class:

 -   Introduction to Reconstruction and digital history.
 -   [Virginia Secession Convention](http://collections.richmond.edu/secession/).

-Assignment: Sign up for web hosting at [Reclaim Hosting](https://portal.reclaimhosting.com/aff.php?aff=004). *Think carefully* about your domain name.
+Before the next class: Sign up for web hosting at Reclaim Hosting. *Think carefully* about your domain name, and find one that has application beyond this class.

 ### Thurs.
 Jan.
-26. What is digital history?
+28. What is digital history?

 Readings:

 -   Dan Cohen and Roy Rosenzweig, "[Introduction: Promises and Perils of Digital History](http://chnm.gmu.edu/digitalhistory/introduction/)" and "[Getting Started](http://chnm.gmu.edu/digitalhistory/starting/)," in *Digital History*, online edition (Center for History and New Media, 2005).
+- Alan Jacobs, "[Tending the Digital Commons: A Small Ethics toward the Future](https://iasc-culture.org/THR/THR_article_2018_Spring_Jacobs.php)," *Hedgehog Review* 20, no. 1 (2018).
 -   Miriam Posner, "[How Did They Make That?](http://miriamposner.com/blog/how-did-they-make-that/)," August 29, 2013.
 Click through to all of the projects listed in this post.
 -   Megan O'Neil, "[Confronting the Myth of the 'Digital Native'](http://chronicle.com/article/Confronting-the-Myth-of-the/145949/)," *Chronicle of Higher Education*, April 21, 2014.
 -   Miriam Posner, Stewart Varner, and Brian Coxall, "[Creating Your Web Presence](http://chronicle.com/blogs/profhacker/creating-your-web-presence-a-primer-for-academics/30458)," *ProfHacker*, February 14, 2011.
--   Ryan Cordell, "[Creating and Maintaining a Professional Presence Online](http://chronicle.com/blogs/profhacker/creating-and-maintaining-a-professional-presence-online-a-roundup-and-reflection/43030)," *ProfHacker*, October 3, 2012.

 In class:

 -   [Valley of the Shadow](http://valley.lib.virginia.edu/).
 -   [Visualizing Emancipation](http://dsl.richmond.edu/emancipation/).
 -   Installing [WordPress](https://wordpress.org/).
-[Instructions](https://portal.reclaimhosting.com/knowledgebase.php?action=displayarticle&id=2) from Reclaim Hosting.
+[Instructions](https://community.reclaimhosting.com/t/installing-wordpress/265) from Reclaim Hosting.

 Assignment: Write a blog post reviewing one of the following digital history projects.
 What topic, period, and place of history do they cover?
 What arguments or interpretations do they make?
 What is the audience for the site?
 What sources are they based on?
 Who created them, and who did what work?
 Who funded them?
 What technologies do they use?
 Include screenshots of important parts of the website.
 Be sure to cite the project according to the *[Chicago Manual of Style](http://mutex.gmu.edu/login?URL=http://www.chicagomanualofstyle.org/16/contents.html)* conventions.